databendcloud/debezium-server-databend/README.md

       in [application.properties.example](debezium-server-databend-sink/src/main/resources/conf/application.properties.example)
     - Run the server using provided script: `bash run.sh`
     - The debezium server with databend will be started
-> NOTE: Due to the integration of Debezium Engine, full-load reading phase does not support checkpoint.
-After a failure, it needs to be re-read.

 # Contributing